 If you prefer, it's also possible to dive these sites on a liveaboard diving trip, including the sites at Lighthouse Reef and the Blue Hole.

 All of our resorts at Turneffe Atoll supply free boat transfers from Belize City.
 It's a scenic 1 hour 30 minute journey, taking you through one of the cuts in the barrier reef and close to some of the cayes before meandering your way along the mangrove-lined creeks to your resort.
 There is also an airstrip located on Blackbird Caye which allows for the option of a short flight from Belize City for guests staying there.

-Sometimes unexpected events can travellers to change their plans and cancel their trip.
+Sometimes unexpected events can travelers to change their plans and cancel their trip.
 For this reason we recommend you consider scuba, travel and trip cancellation insurance.
-See our insurance programme for a competitive quotation.
+See our insurance program for a competitive quotation: